trinity-team/mass-recovery/README.md

 - omit_hosts (arr/str) - esx hosts that we don't want to export to
 - show_progress (bool) - set to true to have an idea of progress
 - nfs_wait (bool) - wait for NFS datastore availablity (play nice with vmware)
-    Note: This will show a failure in vCenter with a subsequent success.
+    Note: This will show a failure in vCenter with a subsequent success
+- max_livemounts (int) - set an explicit number of concurrent NFS mounts, another way to play nice with VMware
 - svm (bool) - set with livemount so that we sVM machines upon mount to original datastore
 - svm_threads (int) - set with livemount to put a concurrency on running sVM
 - power_on (bool) - set to power machines on upon exposure to vSphere